Employee Monitoring: Tools, Techniques & Best Practices for Managers

 Highlight wins early and often.
 For example, share how one department reduced project delays by 20% or how a team improved collaboration by redistributing workloads.
 Tangible stories make the benefits real, helping employees see the bigger picture.

-There are dozens of employee monitoring and productivity tracking tools available, but a few stand out as market leaders.
+There are dozens of employee monitoring and productivity tracking tools available, but only a few qualify as the best employee monitoring software that truly stand out as market leaders.
 For example,

 • AI-powered time tracking and employee monitoring tool